pawandai/smart_pdf/README.md

 This is the pdf chat app that uses OpenAI API for generative text.

+## This web app will be modified using newer and faster technologies in future

 ## Getting Started

 First, create .env file with your environment variables and then run the development server: